essif-lab/framework/docs/terms/issuer.md

 -   sets of (related) statements or claims (e.g. as produced by the Transaction Data Discloser)
 -   metadata (e.g. type of credential, date of issuing and expiration, endpoints, e.g. for revocation checking, credential definition, credential advertisements, credential enforcement policy, etc.)
--   proofs (e.g. a digital signature by which third %%parties|party%% can prove its provenance and integrity.
+-   proofs (e.g. a digital signature by which third [parties](@) can prove its provenance and integrity.

 Another purpose that an Issuer might serve is to provide a means that allows any other Agent that somehow has obtained a copy or presentation of a credential, to verify whether or not the data therein is conformant to the business administration of its Principal.
 We will use the term 'revocation service' to refer to such means.
 Whether or not an Issuer provides such a service, and what kind of revocation service is provided (e.g. a revocation list, an online revocation status protocol, etc.), is a decision that its Principal should make, and specify in the Issuer Policies/Preferences.

-An Issuer component may issue credentials in various formats, e.g. as a Verifiable Credential (VC), an Attribute-Based Credential (ABC), an OpenID Connect/JWT token, etc. The issuing %%party|party%% must specify credential-types in such a way that if the same credential is issued in different formats, it is possible for an arbitrary %%verifier|verifier%% to determine whether or not two credentials that have different formats, are in fact the same.
+An Issuer component may issue credentials in various formats, e.g. as a Verifiable Credential (VC), an Attribute-Based Credential (ABC), an OpenID Connect/JWT token, etc. The issuing [party](@) must specify credential-types in such a way that if the same credential is issued in different formats, it is possible for an arbitrary [verifier](@) to determine whether or not two credentials that have different formats, are in fact the same.
 One way of doing this is that the Issuer generates an identifier for every credential that it constructs (before expressing it in a specific format).

-After the issuer has created a credential (in one or more formats), it checks the wallet to see if it contains a credential of the same type for the same %%subject|subject%%.
+After the issuer has created a credential (in one or more formats), it checks the wallet to see if it contains a credential of the same type for the same [subject](@).
 If (one or more formats) are there, and their contents are the same as the newly created credential, the existing ones are revoked, deleted and/or archived/tombstoned.<sup>[Issuer.1]</sup> Then, the newly created credential is added to the wallet (in one or more formats).
 Thus, at any point in time, the wallet will contain an actual set of all credentials that have been issued.<sup>[Issuer.2]</sup>

 -----